-requests.post (url, data=None, kwargs)

-Sends a POST request.
-Returns Response object.
+requests.post (url, data=None, json=None, kwargs) Sends a POST request.

-- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - kwargs Optional arguments that request takes.
+- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json data to send in the body of the Request. - kwargs Optional arguments that request takes.

 requests.put (url, data=None, kwargs) Sends a PUT request.
-Returns Response object.

-- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - kwargs Optional arguments that request takes.
+- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request.

+• kwargs - Optional arguments that request takes.